Microsoft-community/nanami/README.md

 As well as configuration options in the [config](config.json.example).

-The given database is currently set up to work with the Microsoft Community Discord, so make sure you overwrite the entries with applicable entries for your own servers! :)
+The given database is currently set up to work with a private development server, so make sure you overwrite the entries with applicable entries for your own servers! :)

 # Creating a Module